 - Contact the WCB to get authorization to treat the customer and determine what services WCB will fund.

 To apply for accreditation with the WCB:

-1. Read the Practice Standards for Hearing Service Providers carefully;
+1. Read the Practise Standards for Audiologists Providing Services to WCB Customers carefully;

 2. Complete, print and sign the Accreditation Request form.
 Attach to this form proof that you are either:

 - An audiologist currently licensed and in good standing with the Saskatchewan Association of Speech Language Pathologists and Audiologists.